GU4243-ADS/project-2-predictive-modelling-group4/README.md

 + Project summary: [a short summary]

-NEXT STEPS
+NEXT STEPS\n
-Neural Network package in R for image recognition Logistic Regression
+Neural Network package in R for image recognition\n Logistic Regression\n
-Search internet for other image recognition libraries in R
+Search internet for other image recognition libraries in R\n